Advocacy

 About Us

-Established in 1999, the AMS Advocacy Office provides confidential support to undergraduate and graduate students at UBC Vancouver who are in a dispute, bureaucratic challenge, or appeal process with the University or their landlord.
-We are a fully pro-student service and always on your side.
+Established in 1999, the AMS Advocacy Office provides confidential support to undergraduate and graduate students at UBC Vancouver who are in a dispute, bureaucratic challenge, or appeal process with the University.
+Staffed by UBC law students, we are a fully pro-student service and always on your side.

 How We Can Help